FalmingosDev/NSDReactBackend/README.md

 This will create a persistent environment which will allow your process to keep running after you disconnect.

 When you reconnect, you can use this command to reconnect to that environment: screen -r

+To see list of running process : screen -ls

+To kill a running process : screen -X -S [session # you want to kill] kill